Week 8 NFL longshot parlay picks, player props, best bets from proven model

 SportsLine's computer simulation model has locked in a $10 5-leg NFL Week 8 parlay that pays well over $28,000

 The Week 8 NFL schedule features a compelling slate of matchups across the league, highlighted by several key games that could help shape the NFL playoff picture.
 The Buffalo Bills are 7-point favorites over the Carolina Panthers in what projects as a bounce-back opportunity for Josh Allen and company.
 In the NFC East, the Philadelphia Eagles host the New York Giants as 7.5-point favorites in a divisional clash that's expected to be physical and low-scoring.
-'Sunday Night Football' features the Green Bay Packers and Pittsburgh Steelers in a near-even matchup packed with storylines on both sidelines.
+'Sunday Night Football' features the Green Bay Packers (-3) vs. Aaron Rodgers and the Pittsburgh Steelers in what should be a tight matchup packed with storylines on both sidelines.
 The week wraps up with the Kansas City Chiefs heavily favored (-11.5) over the Washington Commanders on 'Monday Night Football,' with Jayden Daniels (hamstring) ruled out.

 Effectively building NFL parlay picks can pay off big in your NFL betting strategy.
 NFL parlays come with a much greater risk than straight bets, but they also carry the potential of a much bigger reward.
 Before making any Week 8 NFL picks and parlays, you need to see the Week 8 NFL longshot parlay from SportsLine's proven computer simulation model that pays out well over $28,000 on a $10 bet.